RomanMykhailyshyn/RomanMykhailyshyn.github.io/_pages/cv.md

 Fellowships and Awards
 ======
+* 2022 – 2024: Scholarship of the Cabinet of Ministers of Ukraine for Young Scientists, Ukraine
 * 2020 – 2022: Scholarship of the Cabinet of Ministers of Ukraine for Young Scientists, Ukraine
 * 2020:        Award of Ternopil City Council in the nomination "Young scientists and researchers", Ukraine
 * 2018:        Award of Ternopil Regional State Administration and Ternopil Regional Council on the occasion of Science Day, Ukraine